 It's true: it's hard to avoid Chinese-made nonstick cookware.
 So here's the thing to remember: it's not so much where the cookware is made, but who the manufacturer is.
 If you buy a reputable brand, from All-Clad to Green Pan, you're going to get a product that's manufactured under strict guidelines and almost certainly safe for consumers (depending on how you define "safe," of course).

 We would steer clear of unknown brands, particularly at the low end of the market.
-Those dirt-cheap ceramic pans you see on late night informercials and all over Amazon?
+Those dirt-cheap ceramic pans you see on late night informercials?
 It's hard to know--so spend a few dollars more and buy a trusted brand.
 Whatever your concerns are, this is the best way to alleviate them.

 If you buy a reputable brand, nonstick cookware should be safe to use (under proper conditions) no matter where it's manufactured.

 Myth #8: Ceramic Nonstick Cookware Is Always Healthier than PTFE Nonstick Cookware

 Ceramic cookware is the new kid in town, having only been around for a little over ten years.
 It's been hailed as the greatest thing to happen to cookware since sliced bread--or clad stainless, anyway.

 People buy ceramic cookware because they're concerned about the potential health issues surrounding PTFE.
 Ceramic cookware is made from sand or clay, and what could be safer than that?